dnoiz1/queenant/README.md

 # &then?

-It's also interesting to note 2 other things about the Antminer firmware:
+It's also interesting to note a few other things about the Antminer firmware:
 - cgminer is running as root, in screen, and RPC can write files.
 - updating the admin password via LuCi web interface does not update system accounts
 - root as ssh is open (default pw: admin)